shvets/jlaunchpad/docs/README.txt

 4. Each component describes dependencies to other components in the form of Dependencies File.
 As the result, we have Dependencies Tree (or Transitive Dependencies).

-5. Launcher program connects to the remote Central Repository and downloads required components to the client's computer.
+5. Launcher program connects to the remote Central Repositories and downloads required components to the client's computer.
 Then the launcher starts up the programs.

-6. All downloaded components are stored in the Local Repository - it is the mirror of Central Repository and it contains only required components with their dependencies.
+6. All downloaded components are stored in the Local Repository - it is the mirror of Central Repositories and it contains only required components with their dependencies.

 7. If somebody wants to introduce new program, s(he) describes it in the form of dependencies, then s(he) writes the code.
 As the result, it is required to distribute new code only -